 The House Fitness is a state-of-the-art, one-of-a-kind facility serving the Christian community of The House and the greater Modesto area.
-Eligible interns and students can receive a free monthly membership.
+SEU students who utilize the facility at least four times a month receive a free monthly membership.